Off-Diagonal Ramsey Multiplicity: Flag Algebra Lower Bounds

 The matrices $A_1,A_2,A_3,A_4$ and $A_5$ are PSD and, for each graph $J$ of order six (of which there are 156, up to isomorphism), we have

-The full list of calculations required to verify this for all graphs $J$ on six vertices will be included in an ancillary file with with a later arxiv preprint of the paper. \end{proof}
+The full list of calculations required to verify this for all graphs $J$ on six vertices has been included in an appendix in an ancillary file for the arXiv version of the paper: \url{https://arxiv.org/src/2306.17388/anc/offDiagonalAppendices.pdf}. \end{proof}